Pop Up Projects

 The Bradford-based arts organisation will use investment to launch a pioneering residential arts training programme.

 |Region:||Yorkshire and the Humber|

 Since opening for investments in summer 2015, the Arts Impact Fund has built a varied portfolio of investments with different risk and social impact profiles.
 It has been our hope that, where our lending limits and investment guidelines allow, we support not only well-established institutions but grassroots organisations with entrepreneurial spirit and ambition to grow their operational reach and impact sustainably.
-We are delighted to add community interest company Fuse Art Space, an innovative grassroots arts organisation based in Bradford, to our portfolio: an example of how an organisation can boldly capitalise on its creative credentials to move closer to financial sustainability.
+We are delighted to announce we have added Fuse Art Space, an innovative grassroots arts organisation based in Bradford, to our portfolio.
+Fuse is an example of how an organisation can boldly capitalise on its creative credentials to move closer to financial sustainability.

 Fuse is a volunteer-led art gallery and performance venue founded by James Birchall and Sarah Faraday based in a converted retail unit on Bradford’s high street.
 Part of a wider commercial development that had failed to attract new businesses to the area, James and Sarah saw the space as an opportunity to bring ground-breaking art to the heart of Bradford, making it more accessible to local communities and helping to revive the town’s struggling northern quarter.